conan-io/docs/integrations/cmake/cmake_generator.rst

 When :command:`conan install` is executed, a file named *conanbuildinfo.cmake* is created.

-You can include *conanbuildinfo.cmake* in your project's *CMakeLists.txt* to manage our requirements.
+You can include *conanbuildinfo.cmake* in your project's *CMakeLists.txt* to manage your requirements.
-The inclusion of *conanbuildinfo.cmake* doesn't alter the CMake environment at all, it just provides ``CONAN_`` variables and some useful macros.
+The inclusion of *conanbuildinfo.cmake* doesn't alter the CMake environment at all.
+It simply provides ``CONAN_`` variables and some useful macros.

 Global variables approach
 -------------------------

-The simplest way to consume it would be to invoke the ``conan_basic_setup()`` macro, which will basically set global include directories, libraries directories, definitions, etc. so typically is enough to do:
+The simplest way to consume it would be to invoke the ``conan_basic_setup()`` macro, which will basically set global include directories, libraries directories, definitions, etc. so typically its enough to call:

 .. code-block:: cmake